NarJou/portfolio-test/README.md

 # portfolio-test
 Learning area : designing and developing a portfolio...

+# Technologies used

+Brew
+Git & GitHub
+SSH